-Accessibility Guide and Dogs
+Accessibility Guide

 The West Somerset Railway welcomes passengers who have a disability and any accompanying assistance dogs.
 We are working hard to improve our accessibility and already have three accessible coaches available to us.
-We intend to have an accessible coach o all of our standard service trains.
+We intend to have an accessible coach on all of our standard service trains.
 There is no need to pre-book but please contact us if you are travelling as part of a group who have more than 3 wheelchairs, let us know which services you intend to travel on so that we can we have sufficient accessibility on your chosen services.

-Station Access to Platform Accessible Platform
+Access to Platform Accessible Platform

 Toilets Cafe Shop